numToStr/Comment.nvim/README.md

         ---Includes `g>`, `g<`, `g>[count]{motion}` and `g<[count]{motion}`
         extended = false,
     },

-    ---Whether the cursor should stay at its position when using mappings
-    ---@type boolean
-    sticky = true,

     ---LHS of toggle mapping in NORMAL + VISUAL mode
     ---@type table